Alpine Backpacking: Uinta Wilderness, Utah

 This expedition takes place in the Uinta Mountains of Utah.
 This spectacular range features alpine meadows, rocky summits, and glacial lakes.
 On this course you'll receive an introduction to the essentials of wilderness travel, in addition to learning more about yourself, your new peers and leaders, and Earlham College.
 You'll cover a wide range of skills including minimum impact camping, mountain travel, map and compass navigation, and outdoor leadership.
-There will be classes in geology, environmental ethics, and natural and cultural history (among others).
+There will be lessons in geology, environmental ethics, and natural and cultural history (among others).
 Working hard, traveling over steep, rocky terrain with a pack on your back, you'll find strengths you never knew you had!

 Our hikes will be between five and twelve miles a day at elevations ranging from 8,000 to 12,000 feet.
 We will make our way through narrow stream valleys, travel broad glacier-carved basins, and ascend some of the highest peaks and passes in Utah.
 As the program progresses, you will take on increasing responsibility for yourself and for the group.
 There will be opportunities for contemplative activities of varying lengths where you will have the chance to spend a period of time in solitude and reflection.
 Towards the end of the course, you will test the skills you have acquired with student-led travel days, where you'll make decisions with peers and rely less on input from your instructors.